-"He's a soccer player," Katara mumbled with some disdain.
+"He's a soccer player," Katrina mumbled with some disdain.
 Secretly, she felt charmed by this fact, but acknowledged the lack of practicality of the idea in her tone.
 "Not exactly my type."

-"Oh, but guys who carry around switch-blades?"
-Cynicism dripped from his every word.
+"Yea-yea-yea.
+All right.
+But not your type?
+And guys who carry around switch-blades?"
+Cynicism dripped from Siku's every word.
 "Hey, that's just fine."

 "And why would he be that concerned with defending himself?" criticized her concerned sibling.
 "And from who?"